-The usual personal and academic support arrangements will also apply to students at risk.
-Each student has an allocated member of the student support team (SST) who is the first port of call for support and can act as Early Help.
-Students at Risk will have priority access to the SST.
-All students will have standard one to ones and opportunities for additional support as required.
-The SST offer coaching and support with a broad range of issues: settling into their new life at Dyson, learning differences, disabilities, study skills, dealing with stress, etc.
+The usual personal and academic support arrangements will apply to students who are under 18 years.
+Each student has an allocated Student Support Advisor (SSA) who is the first port of call for support and can act as Early Help.
+Students under the age of 18 will have priority access to the student support team.
+All students will have standard one to ones and the opportunities for additional support one to ones as required.
+SSAs offer coaching and support with a broad range of issues: settling into their new life at Dyson, learning differences, disabilities, study skills, dealing with stress, etc.

 For the avoidance of doubt, the Policy does relate to activities carried on, at or by the Dyson Institute Student Committee (DISC).
-DISC proactively tailors a range of activities to provide enrichment opportunities for Institute students which are accessible to students aged 17and above.
-Some activities will remain accessible to people over 18 only.
+DISC proactively tailor a range of activities to provide enrichment opportunities for Institute students which are accessible to students aged 17 and above.
+Some activities will remain accessible to over 18s only due to Dyson Technology Limited - Choose an item.